neondatabase/serverless/CONFIG.md

 import { neon } from '@neondatabase/serverless';
 // Retrieve the JWT token (implementation depends on your auth system) const authToken = getAuthToken();
-// Initialize the Neon client with connection string and auth token const sql = neon(process.env.DATABASE_URL, { authToken });
+// Initialize the Neon client with a connection string and auth token const sql = neon(process.env.DATABASE_URL, { authToken });
 // Run a query
 const posts = await sql('SELECT * FROM posts');